Pacoflores/CookieBundle/README.md

     {% endif %}
 ```

+TODO:
-TODO: customize only the stamement text not the whole template
+- customize only the stamement text not the whole template
+- customize less path